Dream of Going Green? Here's How to Start.

 Emmy’s mantra?
 “Every action counts.”

-So, ready to turn that dream of a smaller global footprint into a reality?
-Here’s some ideas that you can incorporate into any home — from the biggest mansions to the smallest apartments.
+Ready to turn that dream of a smaller global footprint into a reality?
+Here are some ideas that you can incorporate into any home — from the biggest mansions to the smallest apartments.

-Think Outside the Bin.
-Yes recycling is a no-brainer, but taking the time to sort and recycle is the easiest way to create a sustainable home.
-Besides the usual aluminum, glass, paper and plastics, other things in your home can be recycled too — it might just take a little creativity.
-Check out programs like Reuse-a-Shoe, Bikes for the World, Terracycle and the National Crayon Recycle Program – and those are just a few!
+Think outside the bin.
+Recycling is a no-brainer, but taking the time to sort and recycle is the easiest way to create a sustainable home.
+Besides the usual aluminum, glass, paper and plastics, other things in your home can be recycled too — it might just take a little creativity and effort.
+Things like eyeglasses, cellphones and other electronics can be recycled by particular recycling programs.

-Clear Your Mailbox.
+Clear your mailbox.
 Let’s be real — most catalogs, coupons and credit card offers that land in your mailbox go directly into the trash, right?
-Divert those mailers into your recycling bin, then opt out of junk mail with services like DMAchoice and CatalogChoice.
+Divert those mailers into your recycling bin, then opt out of junk mail with a service like DMAchoice.
 And while you’re at it, sign up for paperless bills through your cable, credit card and other companies you regularly make payments to.

 Incorporating even a few of these tips into your household will not only create an enormous impact on your global footprint, but it can also increase your overall well-being and bring you closer to your dream.
 Celebrate your contribution to the environment by taking time to explore nature and enjoy the world that you and your home are helping to protect!